DevAyushKumar/DjangoFullStack/README.md

 # DjangoFullStack — Blog Web App

-A full-stack blog application built with **Django**, based on Corey Schafer's Django tutorial series.
+A full-stack blog application built with **Django**.
 Users can register, log in, manage their profile (with picture upload), and create/read/update/delete blog posts.
 Password reset is handled via email.
 Deployed on **Railway** with a **MySQL** database.

 ## Features